BS in Accounting

 The State Board of Accountancy in Florida requires an additional 30 credits beyond the Bachelor of Science in Accounting program to satisfy CPA requirements.
 The Huizenga School offers a Master of Accounting that has been designed to satisfy the CPA requirement.

 Curriculum Guide top

-This curriculum is for new BS in Accounting students starting after August 23, 2010.
-If you began the BS in Accounting program prior to August 23, 2010 please contact the Office of Academic Advising and set up an appointment with your advisor.
+This curriculum is for new BS in Accounting students starting in the fall of 2014.
+If you began the BS in Accounting program prior to the fall of 2014 please contact the Office of Academic Advising and set up an appointment with your advisor.